 The PY2 overall quantity of computing resources used amounts to 10.5 Billion HEP-SPEC06 Hours (the corresponding amount of consumed resources consumed during PY1 is 6.8 Billion HEP-SPEC06 Hours).
 The PY2 workload was generated by 492.5 Million jobs (1.35 Million Job/day on average).

 Overall resource utilization has been satisfactorily progressing confirming the trends of PY1.
 The yearly increase of the total number of jobs executed in the infrastructure in the period May 2011-April 2012 amounts to +46.42% of the yearly job workload done from May 2010 to April 2011.
-The increase is even higher if looking to the CPU time consumed: the normalized CPU wallclock time (HEP-SPEC06 hours) from May 2011 to April 2012 amounts to +52.91% of the same amount during May 2010 – April 2011.
+The increase is even higher if looking at the CPU time consumed: the normalized CPU wallclock time (HEP-SPEC06 hours) from May 2011 to April 2012 shows an increase of to +52.91% of the same amount during May 2010 – April 2011.

 The High-Energy Physics discipline (contributing 39.25% of the user community) is still expanding in resource utilization, and the used normalized CPU wall time increased from 91.13% (April 2011) to 93.60% (April 2012) of the overall amount of EGI resources used.
 In particular, the used normalized CPU wall time yearly increased by +48.82%, while the job rate yearly increased by +57.06%.
 Astronomy Astrophysics and Astro-particle Physics are the second community in terms of used normalized CPU wall clock time, which now amounts to 2.25% of the overall EGI used CPU wall clock time, showing a +117.79% yearly increase from April 2011.
 Life Sciences are the third community for usage (1.30% of the overall EGI used normalized CPU time).